tencentyun/intlcloud-documents/yehe_doc/大数据/弹性 MapReduce/快速入门/EMR基于访问管理鉴权操作指引/EMR 接入 CAM 的 api 授权粒度详情_intl_en.md

-## List of APIs Supporting Resource-Level Authorization
+## List of APIs supporting resource-level authorization
 EMR supports resource-level authorization.
 You can grant a specified sub-account the API permission of a specified resource.

 >!A permission error may occur when new APIs are subsequently added.
-In case of such permission error, you can add the missing API permission in the policy based on the error message.
+In case of such permission error, you can add the missing API permission in the policy according to the error message.

 APIs supporting resource-level authorization include:
 <table>